NexPlayer/Android-SDK/properties.md

 It is like setting how long to wait before asking for the latest fragment in a live presentation, and thus basically set the played "live" point back from the actual live content available on the server.

-The end-to-end latency of the player (what is being played "live" in the player compared to what is available live on the server) is at least the duration ofLiveBackOffadded to the duration set forLivePlaybackOffset with `SET_LIVEPLAYBACKOFFSET`.
+The end-to-end latency of the player (what is being played "live" in the player compared to what is available live on the server) is at least the duration of LiveBackOff added to the duration set for LivePlaybackOffset with `SET_LIVEPLAYBACKOFFSET`.

 **Type:** unsigned int